copyrite/LwotcMinimalText/XComGame.md

 * This effect occurs after normal hit-miss-graze processing.

 ## Greater Padding
-Reduce wound recovery time for this soldier by 1/2/4 HP.
+Your wound recovery time is reduced by 1/2/4 HP.
 * Greater Padding reduces the number of hit points a soldier must heal after being wounded in battle by 1/2/4.
 * Wound recovery time reduction is not applied to units that entered a bleeding out state during the mission.